-Home Relaxation Holidays Easter holiday: traditions, rituals, celebration, recipes
+Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

-Easter is a fairly ancient holiday, whose origins date back to the old testament.
-Prepare for this day very carefully, accompanying the preparation not only with culinary masterpieces, but also with other things that we are talking about today.
-What traditions were born, how to celebrate Christ's Resurrection and where Easter came from in general - read our article.
+Easter is a fairly ancient holiday, whose origins date back to the Old Testament.
+We are preparing for this day very carefully, accompanying the preparation not only with culinary masterpieces, but also with other things that we are talking about today.
+What traditions originated, how to celebrate the Resurrection of Christ and where Easter came from - read in our article.

 The essence of Easter

-To get it right celebrate easter, you need to understand where the tradition of celebration came from and what it symbolizes.
-Therefore, to begin with, a little background.
+To get it right celebrate Easter, you need to understand where the tradition of celebration came from and what it symbolizes.
+So, first, a little background.

-The very name “Passover” is the brainchild of the Hebrew “Passover”, which literally means “to pass” or “to pass by”.
-Easter has its origins in the Old Testament.
-In the 13th century BC. the Jewish people were enslaved by the pharaohs.
-The Egyptians feared that the Jewish people would become very large and they would forcefully overthrow the Egyptians.
-Therefore, the Pharaoh ordered that the Jews be treated as harshly as possible, loading them with the hardest and dirtiest work, and kill baby boys altogether.
+The name “Passover” itself is a creation of the Hebrew “Pesach”, which literally means “to pass by” or “to pass by.”
+Easter dates back to the Old Testament.
+In the 13th century BC.
+The Jewish people were enslaved by the pharaohs.
+The Egyptians feared that the Jewish people would become very numerous and they would overthrow the Egyptians by force.
+Therefore, Pharaoh ordered that the Jews be treated as harshly as possible, loaded with the most difficult and dirty work, and infant boys generally killed.

-Wanting to save their baby's life, the Jewish family hid the baby from the Egyptians, but when the baby was 3 months old, it was harder and harder to hide it.
-Therefore, the mother put the baby in a basket and carried him to the reeds, and put her older sister nearby so that she would watch him.
+Wanting to save their baby’s life, the Jewish family hid the baby from the Egyptians, but when the child turned 3 months old, it became increasingly difficult to hide him.
+So the mother put the baby in a basket and took him to the reed thickets, and placed his older sister nearby to keep an eye on him.

-At that time, the daughter of Pharaoh went to the river to swim and noticed a basket with a child, realizing that this was a child of the Jews, she took pity and took him into foster care.
-The baby's name was Moses.
-The child grew up, but did not lose his spiritual relationship.
+At that time, the daughter of Pharaoh went to the river to swim and noticed a basket with a child, realizing that it was a child of the Jews, she took pity and took him in to raise her.
+The little one's name was Moses.
+The child grew up, but did not lose his spiritual kinship.

-Walking through the yard one day, he saw an Egyptian beating a Jew severely.
-Unable to bear it, he decided to defend the latter and in anger killed the Egyptian.
+Walking through the yard one day, he saw an Egyptian severely beating a Jew.
+Unable to bear it, he decided to defend the latter and killed the Egyptian in anger.
 To avoid the execution that threatened him for such an act, he fled the country.
-There he married and lived a quiet life grazing sheep.
+There he got married and lived a quiet life herding sheep.

-But one fine day, he noticed how a blackthorn was burning nearby and at the same time did not burn.
-Surprised, he approached him and heard the voice of God, which told him that he would grant freedom to the Jewish people, but for this Moses needed to go back.
+But one fine day he noticed how a thorn tree was burning nearby and did not burn out.
+Surprised, he approached him and heard the voice of God, who told him that he would grant freedom to the Jewish people, but for this Moses needed to go back.

-For cruelty, God decided to send nine great calamities to the Egyptian people, but so that they would not befall the Jews, the latter were ordered to kill the immaculate lamb, cook the meat with bitter herbs and eat it, and grease the door frames with the blood of an animal.
+For cruelty, God decided to send nine great disasters to the Egyptian people, but so that they would not befall the Jews, the latter were ordered to slaughter an immaculate lamb, cook the meat with bitter herbs and eat it, and smear the doorposts with the blood of the animal.
 Grief entered every door that was not marked with a bloody seal.

 On that wonderful night, the people were saved from a long and terrible slavery.
 In memory of the happy event, a holiday called Easter was established.
 It is on this day that all Jews around the world cook lamb and bake delicious aromatic bread.

-The Christian people are celebrating Easter according to the new covenant.
-The New Testament Passover confesses a type of Christ, who personifies the lamb.
-He took upon himself all sins and sacrificed himself in the name of saving the people and giving them eternal life.
-In Christian customs, the Resurrection of Christ is celebrated, the day when Jesus was resurrected.
+Christian people celebrate Easter according to the new covenant.
+The New Testament Passover professes the type of Christ, which personifies the lamb.
+He took upon himself all sins and, in the name of saving the people and giving them eternal life, sacrificed himself.
+Christian traditions celebrate the Resurrection of Christ, the day on which Jesus rose from the dead.

 Now that you know the background, you can understand the essence of the holiday itself.
 Easter symbolizes freedom and eternal life.
-These are two great reasons to celebrate Easter, following all the traditions and rules that have developed over many centuries of the life of mankind.
+These are two wonderful reasons to celebrate Easter, following all the traditions and rules that have developed over many centuries of human life.

 pasha (1)

-Easter never happens on the same day of the month.
+Easter never falls on the same day of the month.
 There is also an interesting story about how Easter is calculated.
-Until the year 325, Christian Easter was celebrated on a par with Jewish.
-But then, in the same 4th century, in Nicaea, it was decided that the celebration should fall on the next Sunday following the vernal equinox and the full moon.
-But at the same time there is one important addition, the Easter of Christians under no circumstances should fall on the Jewish date.
+In the period until 325, Christian Easter was celebrated on the same basis as Jewish Easter.
+But then, in the same 4th century, in Nicaea it was decided that the celebration should fall on the nearest Sunday following the spring equinox and full moon.
+But there is one important addition: the Passover of Christians under no circumstances should fall on the Jewish date.

 Based on this, it is clear that the date of Easter is directly related to the lunar and solar calendar.
-The Christian Church calculates the day of the celebration according to the Julian calendar.
-You can find out the date of the celebration yourself by making calculations according to the scheme below.
+The Christian Church calculates the day of celebration according to the Julian calendar.
+You can find out the date of the celebration yourself by making calculations using the diagram below.

 How to calculate the date of Easter

-1. First you need to determine the date of the vernal equinox (this is when the length of the day and night are equal).
+1. First you need to determine the date of the spring equinox (this is when the lengths of day and night are equal).
 As a rule, this falls on the 21st or 22nd of March.

-2. Then, looking at the lunar calendar, you should determine when the first full moon comes, from the day of the equinox.
+2. Then, looking at the lunar calendar, you should determine when the first full moon will occur, from the day of the equinox.

 3. Determine the date of the first Sunday following the first full moon.
 This date will be considered Easter.

-As you can see, it is not difficult to do this, you just need to have three calendars at hand: lunar, solar and ordinary.
+As you can see, this is not difficult to do; you just need to have three calendars on hand: lunar, solar and ordinary.

 Easter traditions

 Such a bright and spring holiday is rich not only in its history, but also in traditions.
-The most popular, which have been observed for more than one century, we will consider below.
+We will consider the most popular ones, which have been observed for centuries, below.

 Easter service